 - AAA: Members receive roadside assistance, discounts, and travel packages.

 - Better World Club: An eco-friendly auto club that provides roadside assistance for “green” cars and bicycles.

-- National General Motor Club: Members receive roadside assistance and discounts on dining, shopping, and entertainment.
+- National General Motor Club: Members receive roadside assistance and dining, shopping, and entertainment discounts.

 If you are hesitant to join an assistance program, try checking with your phone company.
 AT&T and Verizon offer some roadside assistance.
 Most insurance companies and many credit card companies provide help as well.

 New drivers typically go through a driver’s education course before getting their license, but that might not cover more than the basics of safe driving.
-If you are a more well-seasoned driver, you can still benefit from educational resources.
+You can still benefit from educational resources if you are a more well-seasoned driver.
 Knowing how to drive safely is important, but knowing what to do when something goes wrong is vital.

 - ready.gov – car safety tips

 - National Highway Traffic Safety Administration – road safety information